- Home

 Pest research for cereals and oilseeds

-Withdrawal of chemistry has made management of several crop pests – including cabbage stem flea beetle, aphids and slugs – more challenging.
-With insecticide resistance present in some species too, AHDB research focuses on the delivery of integrated pest management (IPM) options.
+Withdrawal of chemistry has made the management of several crop pests – including cabbage stem flea beetle, aphids and slugs – more challenging.
+With insecticide resistance present in some species too, our research focuses on the delivery of integrated pest management (IPM) options.

 The pest management challenge

 Invertebrate pest control often requires the use of insecticides and molluscicides.
 However, key chemical options have been withdrawn from the market – including neonicotinoid seed treatments and metaldehyde slug pellets.
-Pesticide (pyrethroid) resistance in key pest species, such as grain aphid and cabbage stem flea beetle (CSFB), mean alternatives to chemical control are urgently required.
-In oilseed rape, many famers have ceased growing the crop, primarily because of the risks associated with crop losses to CSFB.
+Pesticide (pyrethroid) resistance in key pest species, such as grain aphid and cabbage stem flea beetle (CSFB), means alternatives to chemical control are urgently required.

 AHDB research focuses on: